Warning: some nude images

 Water is one of the four elements of the old classic cosmology along with earth, air, and fire.
 To these yoga adds a fifth element – ether or space.
 Of these elements water is particularly significant.
 As depth psychology points out, it is a symbol of the origin of life in the womb of the mother and also a symbol of death—the return of life to the origin of things.

-In this article I bring together my interests in cosmologies—those of modern science and ayurveda; liturgy—Christians are observing the season of Lent; Baptism—Lent is historically the time of preparing candidates for baptism at the Easter Vigil; rituals—both profane and sacred; the practice of yoga—yoga has practices that relate to the five elements; ayurvedic views of health and wellness; and, underlying it all, a concern for the care of the earth and its waters.
+In this article I bring together my interests in cosmologies—those of modern science and ayurveda; the spring equinox in the northern hemisphere; liturgically Christians are observing the season of Lent; Lent is historically the time of preparing candidates for baptism at the Easter Vigil; rituals of spring, both sacred and profane, are also being observed; yoga has practices that relate to the five elements; ayurvedic views of health and wellness; and, underlying it all, we have a concern for the care of the earth and its waters.
 Everyone needs to think about water because everyone is born in water and needs water to sustain life.

 Those of us who live in the northern hemisphere temperate zone are now in what Ayurveda, the ancient Indian medical system, calls the Kapha season.
 This season extends from the frigid days of winter when the ground is frozen to early spring when the snow melts, precipitation turns from snow to rain, the sap rises, and the first shoots break through the ground.
 This would roughly span our months from February through March and into April.